 Shrimp do not have the same immune system as vertebrates.
 This characteristic has a significant impact on shrimp farm management: it prevents these crustaceans from becoming immune to disease through vaccination.
 Since shrimp lack an adaptive immune system, innate immunity is their essential form of defense.
 This immunity acts as first-line protection from the disease and mortality threats that can potentially affect prawn stocks.
-How does the shrimp immune system function?
-How can its defenses be stimulated for reducing the overall impact of stress on shrimp farms?
+How does the shrimp's immune system function?
+How can its defenses be stimulated to reduce the overall impact of stress on shrimp farms?

 Shrimp are animals whose immune system differs considerably from that of vertebrates.
 This specificity has a direct impact on shrimp farming.
 Indeed, shrimp cannot be vaccinated.
 Therefore, new disease outbreaks such as the White Spot Syndrome Virus, the Taura virus, the Yellow Head Virus or, more recently, the Early Mortality Syndrome, are always considered to be major events in the industry.